“Is it possible, then, that chronic fatigue syndrome represents an incomplete form of idiopathic intracranial hypertension (IIH)?” Higgins et al.

 Dr Higgins concluded that the normative values for IIH are probably incorrect and that some people, perhaps many people, suffer from IIH at far lower cerebral pressures than is currently expected.
 In fact a recent publication found IIH that resolved with treatment in two people who did not have ‘high’ CSF pressures.

-One wonders if people with diseases featuring central sensitization such as FM and ME/CFS are more likely to react negatively to what appear to be normal CSF pressures or if there are factors in the CSF that are contributing to their symptoms.
+One wonders if people with diseases featuring central sensitization such as FM and ME/CFS are more likely to react negatively to “normal” CSF pressures or if factors in their CSF are contributing to their symptoms.

 Idiopathic Intracranial Hypertension (IIH)